 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.

 RATIONALE

-This evidence review has been updated regularly with searches of the PubMed database.
-The most recent literature update was performed through February 16, 2024.
+This evidence review was created using the PubMed database.
+The most recent literature update was performed through February 14, 2025.